George S Zimbel,

-At 91, the American-Canadian humanist photographer George S. Zimbel is one of the last elders of photography faithful to the legacy of the Photo League, who in the fifties imbued their pictures with a personal commitment towards the people and the social landscapes they documented.
-Zimbel’s work is collected by major museums internationally, he has published numerous books and in 2016 he was the subject of an award winning feature documentary on his work called “Zimbelism”.
+The American-Canadian humanist photographer George S. Zimbel is one of the last elders of photography faithful to the legacy of the Photo League, who, in the fifties, imbued their pictures with a personal commitment towards the people and the social landscapes they documented.
+Zimbel’s work is collected by major museums internationally, he has published numerous books.
+In 2016 he was the subject of an award winning feature documentary on his work called “Zimbelism”.

 George Zimbel was married to Elaine Sernovitz, a writer and psychotherapist since 1955.
 On August 4th, 2017 Elaine passed away.
 George put down his camera, closed his darkroom and has since retired from public life.

-George’s collection is now managed by his children.
+His children now manage George’s collection.
 The collection consisting of prints printed by George, negatives and colour slides is in the process of being cataloged.
-Cataloging of the prints has been completed.
-The thousands of colour slides, and hundred of thousand negatives will be an on going project.
+The cataloging of the prints has been completed.
+The thousands of colour slides and hundred of thousand of negatives will be an ongoing project.

 In an era of increased manipulation of the photographic image by computer technology, Zimbel’s commitment to the “straight” photograph has become stronger.
 He sees the early 21st century as a period in which classic photography will have it’s last flowering.

 My work begins with recording an image, but it is not finished until I have made a fine print.
 That is my photograph.
 A lot goes into a finished documentary photograph: a very personal view of life, a knowledge of technique, and of course, information.
 It is the information that grabs the viewer, but it is the photographer’s art that holds them. – George S. Zimbel